iceman101184/ajaxcrud/examples/events/readme.txt

 ajaxCRUD was not originally intended to be a framework for creating entire web "apps" or functional sites.
 However, that said, it is a very powerful tool and can be employed to deploy lightweight functional tools very quickly/easliy.

-This app was made it in just under 2 hours to help my friends can I easily create and manage attendence of "events" taking place throughout the week/month.
+This app was made in just under 2 hours to help my friends easily create and manage attendence of "events" taking place throughout the week/month.

 Requirements:
 1) Any person can create an event (events have a date, time, image, and description)